pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 # Analog Servos

 A servo is an electrical motor designed for precise control over angular or linear position.
 It typically consists of a motor connected to a sensor for angle or position feedback and a controller that adjusts the motor's movement to track the specified setpoint.
-Typically used in applications such as robotics, automation, and remote control, servos are available in various types, including analog, digital, and continuous rotation.
-This document focuses on analog servos, which are widely used in various applications due to their simplicity and cost-effectiveness.
+Typically used in applications such as robotics, automation, and remote control, servos are available in various types, including digital, continuous rotation and analog that are described in this tutorial.

 <p align="center">
     <img src="../images/servo_image.png" alt="servo example" width="350"/> </br>